heremaps/gluecodium/docs/internal/reference_resolution.md

 * _Positional type reference_: a late-bound reference where the name of the type is not known, but the type needs to be computed by the position of the reference in the list of its siblings.
 Occurs in struct initializer literals, or in collection initializer literals.
-* _Ambiguous enumerator reference_: same as "ambiguous type reference" above, but referring to an enumerator (a single member of an `enum` enumeration).
-Occurs in enumerator literals.
+* _Ambiguous constant reference_: same as "ambiguous type reference" above, but referring either to an enumerator (a single member of an `enum` enumeration) or to a named constant.
+Occurs in constant literals.
 * _Positional enumerator reference_: same as "positional type reference" above, but referring to an enumerator.
 Occurs in "raw" enumerator literals, e.g. `const myConst: MyEnum = MyEnum(2)`.
 * _Lazy field reference_: a simple late-bound reference to a struct field.
 Occurs in field constructor declarations.